- Direct Final Rule to Revise Taxonomy and Common Name ( 86 FR 47022, 08/23/2021)

 Bryde’s whale populations are exposed to a variety of stressors and threats, including vessel strikes, ocean noise, and whaling outside the United States.

 Accidental vessel strikes can injure or kill Bryde’s whales.
-They vulnerable to vessel strikes throughout their range, but the risk is much higher in coastal areas with heavy vessel traffic.
+They are vulnerable to vessel strikes throughout their range, but the risk is much higher in coastal areas with heavy vessel traffic.
 Bryde's whales are the third most commonly reported species struck by vessels in the southern hemisphere.

 Whaling (Outside the United States)

 Historically, Bryde’s whales were not major targets for commercial whaling.
 However, whalers have recently hunted Bryde’s whales off the coasts of Indonesia and the Philippines.
-Additionally, some hunters in Japanese continue to take Bryde’s whales as part of their scientific research whaling program.
+Additionally, some hunters in Japan continue to take Bryde’s whales as part of their scientific research whaling program.

 Reducing Vessel Strikes